Boulder Zero Waste Resources

 free recycling and compost signs

-Clear, visible signs are an important tool to show your employees and customers what materials go where, and achieve your business’s zero waste goals.
+Clear, visible signs are an important tool to show your employees and customers what materials go where.
 Click on the links below to download and print as many stock signs as you need.
-Your business can also order up to three sets of laminated posters and bin labels, and two sets of bathroom composting posters at no charge.
+Your property or business can also order up to three sets of laminated posters and bin labels, and two sets of bathroom composting posters at no charge.

 Email email@example.com to request signs.
 Include your contact info, mailing address and the number of signs you would like.
 Please also have in mind which type of sign or signs you would like.
 View the different versions by clicking on the PDFs below.
 All recycling, composting and landfill signs have options of three different levels of detail.
 If you have trouble deciding, we recommend the medium level of detail.